shotgunmm/cloudband-dev/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.10.2 =
+* NOTE: Parsing of functions in shortcodes has changed to be more strict.
+Check your shortcodes and update them to remove any extraneous spaces.
+For example, change trans="field=str_replace(a, b, c)" to trans="field=str_replace(a,b,c)"

+= 2.10.1 =
+* Bug Fix: Extra output generated (possibly by other plugins or debug) ahead of export file download made export file corrupt.
+(Not seen on most sites)

+= 2.10.0 =
+* New: Now supports exports to .xlsx and .ods file formats
+* Update: Can now specify the delimiter for CSV exports
+* Update: Added support for multisite (BETA)
+* Update: Variable substitution enabled for form name in shortcodes

+= 2.9.16 =
+* Bug Fix: [cfdb-export-link] is now processing filter $_GET, $_POST, $_COOKIE values before creating the URL
+* Bug Fix: To Formidable Forms integration (BETA)

+= 2.9.15 =
+* Bug Fix: Where WP installations that output debug would add text to ajax return value
+* Bug Fix: When WPML plugin is also installed, export and ajax URLs were incorrect

+= 2.9.14 =
+* New: Formidable Forms integration added (BETA)
+* New: CFormsII integration added (BETA)
+* Bug Fix: Ninja Form integration (BETA) - warning messages seen when using PayPal
+* Performance enhancement: related to accessing options

+= 2.9.13 =
+* Bug Fix: on some WP installations, delete operations were being blocked

+= 2.9.12 =
+* Added <a href="http://cfdbplugin.com/?page_id=1167#SummationRow">SummationRow</a> transform

 = 2.9.11 =
 * Bug fix: where download files can be corrupted (2nd fix)